Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 A few practical notes operators rarely hear up front:

-For most restaurants over a certain size, the building code wants a one-hour fire-rated wall between the kitchen and the dining room.
+For most restaurants over a certain size, the building code requires a fire-rated separation between the kitchen and the dining room.
 In practice that means specific drywall, specific door selections at the pass, and fire-rated framing around any cutout.
 It's not exotic, but it's the kind of detail that gets missed when a residential GC tries to do a restaurant.
-Our restaurant project experience has examples where we caught this on the framing inspection and corrected before drywall — much cheaper than after.
+Our restaurant project experience shows the kind of coordination work where this gets caught at the framing inspection — much cheaper than after drywall.

 A grease hood install gets dramatically more expensive if the space wasn't designed for one.
 Before you sign:

 Q: What size hood do I need over a 10-foot wok line in a Toronto Chinese restaurant?
-A: A 10-foot wok line typically needs a 12-foot grease hood (6 inches of overhang on each side) pulling roughly 5,500–7,000 cubic feet per minute, with a matching tempered fresh-air supply.
-The exact number gets calculated off the actual burners; our mechanical engineer runs it before quoting.
+A: A 10-foot wok line typically gets a 12-foot grease hood (with overhang on each side) and exhaust volumes that often land in the higher end of the heavy-duty band — often several thousand cubic feet per minute, with a matching tempered fresh-air supply (planning estimate).
+Your engineer's calc determines the actual number based on the specific burners and the equipment manufacturer's data.

 Q: How long does a grease hood install take in a Toronto restaurant build-out?
-A: From hood arriving on site to fire-suppression test passed, plan on 3–5 weeks if rooftop access is straightforward.
-Add 2–3 weeks if the building needs roof reinforcement or a new rooftop opening, and another 1–2 weeks if the gas service needs an upgrade through the utility and TSSA.
+A: From hood arriving on site to fire-suppression test passed, plan on roughly 3–5 weeks if rooftop access is straightforward (planning estimate).
+Add 2–3 weeks if the building needs roof reinforcement or a new rooftop opening, and another 1–2 weeks if the gas service needs an upgrade through the utility.
+Resubmissions and trade coordination can extend the total schedule.

 Q: What ventilation does a hotpot restaurant need that a regular restaurant doesn't?
 A: Hotpot pushes a lot of steam into the dining room, not just the kitchen, so you're balancing exhaust and fresh-air supply across two zones instead of one.
 Most hotpot rooms also need downdraft or table-level extraction at each booth.
 Numbers and layout patterns are in our hotpot construction guide for the GTA.